Harrisia aboriginum: Threats

 While once spread through much of southern Florida and the keys, the remaining populations of the cactus can now be found in Sarasota and Lee counties in less than a dozen known locations.
-Currently, the Marie Selby Botanical Gardens are working closely with the US Fish & Wildlife Service to try and save it from extinction by cultivating individual cacti to be re-established in their former habitat.
+Currently, the Marie Selby Botanical Gardens are working closely with the US Fish & Wildlife Service, and the Florida Park Service to try and save it from extinction by cultivating individual cacti to be re-established in their former habitat.

+Taxonomy

+The first description was made in 1920 by John Kunkel Small in Nathaniel Lord Britton and Joseph Nelson Rose's work The Cactaceae.
+Nomenclature synonyms are Cereus aboriginum (Small) Little (1945), Cereus gracilis var. aboriginum (Small) L.D.Benson (1969) and Harrisia gracilis var. aboriginum (Small) D.B.Ward (2004).